 We accept the following methods of payment:

-Failure to pay an installment, or the total membership fee by August 15th can result in suspension of your membership.
+Failure to pay an installment, or the total membership fee on time can result in the suspension of your membership.